Therm-a-Rest NeoAir Camper SV

 Designed for three-season campers who want maximum thickness with instant inflation and deflation the NeoAir Camper SV pad is intended for backpackers who can tolerate a few more ounces if it means better sleep.
 It is also great for people who were furious to learn that their so-called ultralight superpad requires a clunky, proprietary and gimmicky pump to make the thing work.

 The “instant inflation/deflation” claim comes from the giant SV (speed valve) opening that you blow into which uses Bernoulli’s Principle to draw in surrounding air, inflating this giant pad in less than ten breaths (five in my experience).

 Basically, you tuck in the giant floppy valve, blow into it, roll up the neck and buckle the ears closed.
 Adjust the final firmness with the traditional mouth valve.
-It's really rather amazing, watch this Therm-a-Rest rep do it:
+It's really rather amazing.

 In sub-freezing temps, inflating your pad with your breath runs the risk of adding moisture, which becomes ice later on, which is what you are trying to avoid contact with BTW.
 Since the majority of the air that goes in the NeoAir Camper SV is not your breath, but other air that is drug along for the ride, this risk is effectively mitigated.

 Since Cascade Designs rates this pad for three-season sleeping, naturally the first, and second thing, I did was take it out snow camping in winter conditions.
 I first tried out the pad in March near Leavenworth, Wash., on a ski tour, pretty much directly on the snow in my tent.
 It was around 20 degrees at night and I was in a 20 degree (F) sleeping bag, wearing a hat and baselayer.